garzarobm/willow/portainer-stacks/README.md

-# WillowCMS Portainer Stack Deployment
+# 🚀 WillowCMS Portainer Stack

+## 📚 Documentation Index

+Choose your deployment method:

 This directory contains everything needed to deploy WillowCMS using Portainer with Git-based stack deployment.